 “I’ve tried,” I said, showing her an ugly scar on the heel of my hand.
 “I don’t have the heart to flog her.
 It just doesn’t seem right.”

 After the conversation with my wife, I considered selling the colt at a loss.
 It seemed the only sensible course of action.
-So the following morning, with the help of two of my hands and a length of rope, I managed to get the colt from the barn out to the street, where we tied her up.
+So the following morning, with the help of my two assistants and a length of rope, I managed to get the colt from the barn out to the street, where we tied her up.
 I thought perhaps a passerby might make an offer for her.

 That afternoon, I came home after being away for most of the day on errands, dismounted and handed the reins to Matthew, my steward.